Health First Colorado (Colorado's Medicaid Program)

 - The name, address and contact information of each person applying;

 - Social Security numbers of each member of your household seeking medical assistance (or document numbers for lawfully present individuals);

 - The birth dates of each person applying;

 - Employer information for each member of your household;

 - Income information for each member of your household (for example, wage and tax statements such as pay stubs or W2 forms);

 - Information about any other income you receive;

 - Information and policy numbers for health insurance plans currently covering members of your household; and

 - Citizenship and identity documentation

-You might be asked to provide additional information if we are unable to verify the information you submitted through our electronic data sources.
+You might be asked to provide more information if we are unable to verify what you told us through our electronic data sources.